Herpesviruses Slide Set

 (f) ELISAs for CMV antigen in the urine - these tests carry low sensitivity as CMV is complexed to ß2-microglobulin in the urine.

-(g) Detection of CMV DNA by PCR - the use of PCR in the diagnosis of CMV infection had been widely studied.
+(h) Detection of CMV DNA by PCR - the use of PCR in the diagnosis of CMV infection had been widely studied.
 PCR offers the advantages of being rapid and sensitive.
 However, its inherent sensitivity poses a problem since latent CMV genomes, which are present in practically all seropositive individuals, may be detected.
 Therefore, it is critical to adjust the sensitivity of the PCR so that latent genomes are not detected.
+Real-time quantitative PCR is being increasingly used for the management of CMV infection in immunocompromised individuals.
+However the lack of standardized real-time PCR protocols hinders the comparison of the data across different centers and the development of uniform guidelines for the management of invasive CMV infections in immunocompromised individuals

 Cytopathic effect of CMV in cell culture (courtesy of Linda Stannard, University of Cape Town, S.A), Positive CMV DEAFF and pp65 antigenaemia tests (Virology Laboratory at Yale- New Haven Hospital)